microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 By default, a standard "X" close button is shown next to the title of a teaching tip.
 The Close button can be customized with the CloseButtonContent property, in which case the button is moved to the bottom of the teaching tip.

-**Note: no close button will appear on light-dismiss enabled tips**
+**Note: No close button will appear on light-dismiss enabled tips**

 A custom action button can be added by setting ActionButtonContent property (and optionally the ActionButtonCommand and the ActionButtonCommandParameter properties).